Can I Add My Child as an Authorized User to My Credit Card

 As a parent, you want to do everything you can to set your child up for success.
 And lately, the importance of helping them understand personal finance has become clear.
 While you work with them on saving and living within their means, you may also want to talk to them about credit.

+Yes.
+However, the minimum age for authorized users on credit cards can vary from one provider to another.
 When you make someone an authorized user on your credit card, you are giving them the ability to charge things to your account.
 They will get their own card in their name.
 But all of the charges they make will be applied to your account, and you will be responsible for paying them.
 It is important to understand that any charges your child makes on the card will ultimately be your responsibility.

-Adding your child as an authorized user to your credit card can help them in several ways.
+Adding your child to your credit card as an authorized user can help them in several ways.
 First, it can help them establish a credit history.
 Because the card is in their name, they will start building a credit file.
 This helps them because it lengthens their credit history, which makes up 15% of their FICO credit score.
 The age at which you can make your child an authorized user varies by card.
 But it will be difficult for your child to get a credit card on their own until they are 21 (some cards can be obtained at 18 but with stricter application requirements).
 Adding your child as an authorized user before they are 21 will give them a longer credit history.

 Another benefit of adding your child to your credit card is that gives them a chance to learn more about credit.
 You can teach them firsthand about responsible credit usage, never charging more than you can pay off, and always paying on time.
 Teaching them these necessary lessons will help them maintain a better credit score throughout their life.